-What Stage: At the What Stage, there are two raised platforms reserved for patrons with mobility disabilities.
+What Stage: At the What Stage, there are two raised platforms reserved for fans with mobility disabilities.
 One platform is directly in front of the guest bleachers, along the right side of the field as you face the stage.
 The other platform is in the middle of the field.

-Which Stage: At the Which Stage, there is a raised platform, reserved for patrons with mobility disabilities, set back in the field.
-There is also a reserved section for patrons with mobility disabilities directly in front of the Which Stage.
+Which Stage: At the Which Stage, there is a raised platform, reserved for fans with mobility disabilities, set back in the field.
+There is also a reserved section for fans with mobility disabilities directly in front of the Which Stage.
 Enter this area from the right side as you face the stage.

-Music Performance Tents: Inside the This, That, and The Other performance tents, by the sound-mixing platform, towards the back of the tent, there is a raised platform reserved for patrons with mobility disabilities.
+Music Performance Tents: Inside the This, That, and The Other performance tents, by the sound-mixing platform, towards the back of the tent, there is a raised platform reserved for fans with mobility disabilities.
 Look for the sign with the wheelchair symbol at the entrance to the chute made of bike rack that extends back from the rear of the tent.
 Enter here for access to the platform.

 Comedy and Movie Tents: Inside the Movie tent scattered throughout the audience, spaces for wheelchair users and an adjacent companion seat are reserved.
 In the Comedy Tent there is a reserved section for people who use wheelchairs and one companion.

 OTHER ACCESSIBLE FEATURES

 Accessible Portable Toilets and Showers: Accessible portable toilets are available in the Accessible Camping area and wherever other portable toilets are located.
 A select few toilets are locked to ensure access to people with mobility disabilities only and so that these toilets can remain clean.
 Codes are at the Access Center.
 Showers are available for a fee.
 Accessible portable showers are located in the Accessible Camping Area and in the VIP area.

-Protected Water Station Access: During daylight hours, volunteers will be posted at two water stations in Centeroo to make it easier for patrons with mobility disabilities to have access to water spigots.
+Protected Water Station Access: During the hottest hours of the day, volunteers will be posted at two water stations in Centeroo to make it easier for fans with mobility disabilities to have access to water spigots.